jundalisay/spblist/content/en/research/paracelsus/dictionary/c.md

 Coostrum is the middle part of the Diaphragma.

-Cor amongst Metalls is called Gold.
+Cor amongst metals is called Gold.

 Corbatum is Copper.

 Cornu cervi is amongst the Chymists the nose of a still, amongst Paracelsus a vulnerary hearb.

-Corpora cœlestia Spagyrorum are Astrall vertues in their matter.
+Corpora cœlestia Spagyrorum are Astrall virtues in their matter.

 Corpora supercœlestia are such bodies that are not known by sense, but by reason.

-Corpus is the subject in which the vertues of things lie hid.
+Corpus is the subject in which the virtues of things lie hid.

 Corpus invisibile is the soul, which is corporeall in respect of its sustentation, and invisible by reason of its spirituality.